 There are no references to a district visitation system at St. Mary's.
 While a district visitors' book exists for the late 1860s, entries suggest that the rector took primary responsibility for this work without recruiting "respectable" members of the congregation.
-This may explain the seemingly autonomous clerical control of the relief process seen during Botwood's rectorship, and revealed in a 1886 public letter in which he referred to those in need at St. Mary's as "my oocr."
-While countly vaternalistic, the of Social Policy in Newfoundland in the 1920s," in James Hiller and Peter Neary (eds.), Twentieth-Century Newfoundland: Explorations (St. John's: Breakwater, 1994), pp. 80, 114.
+20 This may explain the seemingly autonomous clerical control of the relief process seen during Botwood's rectorship, and revealed in a 1886 public letter in which he referred to those in need at St. Mary's as "my poor.
+21 While equally paternalistic, the

+18 James Overton, "Self-Help, Charity, and Individual Responsibility: The Political Economy of Social Policy in Newfoundland in the 1920s," in James Hiller and Peter Neary (eds.), Twentieth-Century Newfoundland: Explorations (St. Johns: Breakwater, 1994), pp. 80, 114.